Transformation Driven Visual Reasoning

 We make a distinction between the {\em single-step} ($n=1$) and {\em multi-step} ($n \ge 1$) transformation setting because they can be evaluated in different ways to reflect different levels of transformation reasoning abilities.
 For single-step problems, we can directly compare the prediction $\hat{T}$ with the ground-truth $T$ to obtain overall accuracy, as well as the fine-grained accuracy of each element in the triplet $(o, a, v)$.
-With these metrics, it is easy to know how well a learner understands atomic transformations and to analyze the exact reason if the learner performs not well.
+With these metrics, it is convenient to know how well a learner understands atomic transformations and to analyze why a learner performs not well.
 However, multi-step transformation problems cannot be evaluated in this way.
-Atomic transformations sometimes are independent so that the order of them can be varying, which makes the answer not unique anymore.
-For example, the order of steps in cooking can not be disrupted but changing the order of cooking different dishes makes no difference to the final result.
-To tackle the problem, we consider the reconstruction error as the evaluation metric.
-Specifically, we apply the predicted transformation $\hat{T}$ to the initial state $S$, and obtain the predicted final state $\hat{S'}$.
-Then we compare the transformed $\hat{S'}$ with the ground-truth final state $S'$ to decide whether the predicted transformation is correct and how far is the distance between the prediction and a correct transformation.
+This is because atomic transformations sometimes are independent so that the order of them can be varying, which makes the answer not unique anymore.
+For example, the procedures of cooking can not be disrupted but changing the order of cooking different dishes makes no difference to the final result.
+To tackle this multi-solution problem, we consider the reconstruction error as the evaluation metric.
+Specifically, the predicting transformation $\hat{T}$ is first applied to the initial state $S$ to obtain the predicted final state $\hat{S'}$.
+Then the transformed $\hat{S'}$ is compared with the ground-truth final state $S'$ to decide whether the predicting transformation is correct and how far is the prediction from a correct transformation.
 Therefore, the evaluation of multi-step problems focuses more on the ability to find all atomic transformations and a feasible order to arrange them.